 One of the fastest-growing companies in the world

-Deloitte called Catawiki the “fastest-growing technology company in the world”, and the business is now aiming to move into Asian and American markets.
+Deloitte placed Catawiki in the number one spot on its list of the fastest-growing technology companies in the EMEA region, and the business is now aiming to move into Asian and American markets.
 It's also cementing its position as one of Europe’s leading marketplaces.
 Ms Kamps believes that the high quality of Amsterdam’s international talent pool has helped the company move into new markets very quickly.
 “When we expand into a new market, we usually start with attracting talent here in Amsterdam; that way we can start connecting to a market almost immediately,” she explained.
 “Straight away, we can find someone that knows the market we are moving into and who speaks the local language, and after that we can grow a market from right here in Amsterdam.
 In fact, a lot of our international teams are based here.”The Financial Times put Catawiki at thirteenth place on its list of Europe's fastest-growing companies, the highest ranking for a Dutch company, praising its goal of making special objects universally available.
 The company now offers 35,000 lots each week.
 “Where Catawiki stands out from other marketplaces is that all of our objects have been curated by specialists, so you know that if you come to our website you will find something truly special,” explained Ms Kamps.
 “We started as a small Dutch company primarily trading collectables, and we expanded into multiple categories and expanded into multiple countries.
 That allowed us to grow very quickly.
 And if we had to start all over again?
 Of course, we would still choose Amsterdam as our base of operations.”